 Each NHS organisation has a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.

-This person is called the *Caldicott Guardian, in NHS Salford CCG this is Francine Thorpe.
+This person is called the *Caldicott Guardian, in NHS Salford CCG this is the Director of Quality & Innovation.

 Your data is processed within the CCG and by other third parties as stated above who are UK based.